Navigation and Search in C++

 ReSharper keeps track of your actions and navigation history, and offers some commands that let you navigate to places where you have edited or just studied the code.

-With ReSharper, you can view the structure of the current document using the File Structure window, which greatly simplifies navigation in large files.
-The window is synchronized with the editor.
-As you switch to another editor tab, the window displays the structure of the corresponding file.
+With ReSharper, you can navigate the structure of the current document using the File Structure window, which greatly simplifies navigation in large files.
+The window is synchronized with the editor: as you switch to another editor tab, the window displays the structure of the corresponding file.

-With ReSharper, you can investigate the inheritance hierarchy of types.
+With ReSharper, you can investigate the inheritance hierarchy of types from your solution and from referenced libraries.
 You can see both base types and inheritors of the selected type and navigate to any of them with a mouse click.
 For more information, see Exploring Type Hierarchy